Living Outside of Nagano, Japan

 For More Information On Getting Out of the Metropolis

 Area guide, onsen guide, activity guide sections and lots more.
-Covers the whole country: www.outdoorjapan.com.
+Covers the whole country.

 Most innovative language learning tool on the internet.
 Daily lessons are free.
-Outside the big cities a little Japanese goes a long way: www.japanesepod101.com.
+Outside the big cities a little Japanese goes a long way.

 Their Japan guide is one of the best purchases you can make.
-Mine’s falling to shreds from constant use: www.lonelyplanet.com.
+Mine is in tatters due to constant use.

-www.gaijinpot.com is a decent smattering of all the practicalities, jobs included.
+GaijinPot has a decent smattering of all the kinds of practicalities, jobs included.